 - Chia seeds

-What are the Differences Between the Different Types of Fiber?
+What are the Differences Between Natural Sources of Fiber?

 There are two different types of fiber: soluble fiber and insoluble fiber, and there are a few differences between them.

 Soluble fiber dissolves in water and forms a gel-like material that slows down the body’s digestion of food.

 According to the Mayo Clinic: “Soluble fiber dissolves with water and creates a gel-like substance that helps to lower blood cholesterol and glucose levels.”

 Soluble fiber is known to lower blood cholesterol, decrease your risk of heart disease, lower glucose levels, slow down digestion (making you feel full longer!), increase immunity, act as an inflammatory, and an increased intake in soluble fiber is linked to weight loss.